RahulSDeshpande/tyriar.github.io/_posts/2012-07-21-design-patterns-delegation-pattern.md

 ---
 layout      : post
-title       : Delegation design pattern tags        : [.NET, C#, Design pattern, Java, Software engineering, Structural design pattern, UML] socialimage : /images/2012/07/21/preview.png primarytag  : Design pattern intro       : The delegation design pattern allows an object to delegate one or more tasks to a helper object.
+title       : Delegation design pattern tags        : [C#, Design pattern, Java, Software engineering, Structural design pattern, UML] socialimage : /images/2012/07/21/preview.png primarytag  : Design pattern intro       : The delegation design pattern allows an object to delegate one or more tasks to a helper object.
 Two classes are used to achieve this; the delegate and delegator, both which realise a common interface.
 A method (or methods) on the interface represent the functionality to be delegated.
 A call to the delegator calls the matching function on the delegate.